-Her short, sweet, power-packed frame perfected with her white permed hair.
+Her short, sweet, power-packed frame was perfected by her white freshly-permed hair.
 She rarely put a few sentences together without mentioning “The Lord” or “The Bible” and I can still taste her chicken and rice.
-I remember her sideline cheers at my ballgames as much as I remember her sweet voice the day she told me, “Matt, it’ll be alright,” as I sat by her bedside in the hospital.
+I remember her cheers from the sideline at my ballgames as much as I remember her sweet voice the day she told me, “Matt, it’ll be alright,” as I sat by her hospital bedside.

-Some called her Eloise.
-He called her ‘Wheezie’.
-They called her Momma.
-I called her, Grandma Ham.
+Her friends called her Sara.
+My grandfather called her ‘Sug’.
+Her children called her Momma.
+I called her, Grandma Sheneman.

-Her round glasses illuminated her bright eyes.
-She usually wore a gown and paraded around the house in her slippers.
-A unique, raspy laugh accompanied her ever-present smile.
-I can still taste her Golden Rod, a breakfast creation of grated, hardboiled eggs sprinkled over toast and gravy.
-She loved.
-She cared.
-No wonder, she was a nurse by trade and a mother by creation.
+Round glasses illuminated her bright eyes as she paraded around the house in her gown and slippers.
+She had a unique, raspy laugh that was always accompanied by an smile.
+I can still taste her Golden Rod: a breakfast creation of grated, hardboiled eggs sprinkled over toast and gravy.
+But what I remember most about Grandma Sheneman is that she loved and she cared.
+It’s no surprise she was a nurse by trade.

-She showed up on my doorstep when I was only five years old.
+Mandy showed up on my doorstep when I was only five years old.
 In a way, she was the sister I never had.
-It didn’t seem right to call her a babysitter because she was so much more: protecting, loving, guiding, helping.
-The demands of life, kids, and schedules have made it challenging to stay in touch, but she’ll always be a part of my story.
+It didn’t seem right to call her a babysitter because she was so much more.
+She was protecting, loving, guiding, and helpful.
+The demands of life, kids, and busy schedules have made it challenging to stay in touch, but she’ll always be a part of my story.

-The first time I met her, she offered me a ride which isn’t surprising because genuine generosity is her trademark.
-Our musical tastes are one in the same (well, except for the Indigo Girls).
-In college, she nurtured all of us with compassion and her impeccable memory made me feel like the worst friend ever.
-Pictures, notes, cards, more pictures, encouragement, hugs—she never missed a beat.
-She still doesn’t.
-She doesn’t have children of her own, she has hundreds she loves as if they were.
+The first time I met her, she offered me a ride which isn’t surprising because generosity is her trademark.
+Our musical tastes are one in the same and who couldn’t possibly appreciate a girl who loves football.
+In college, she nurtured so many of us with compassion and her impeccable memory always makes me feel insufficient.
+She sends pictures, notes, cards, encouragement, hugs—she never missed a beat.
+Although she doesn’t have children of her own, she has hundreds she loves as if they were.

-She throws spaghetti on the ceiling to see if its finished and is an advocate for indoor basketball.
-She’s crazy–in such a beautiful and wonderful way that’s all her own.
-More than that, she pours herself out as an offering to all she encounters.
-She constantly gives of herself in every single relationship she’s a part of.
+Betty throws spaghetti on the ceiling to see if it’s “done” and is advocates indoor basketball.
+She’s crazy in such a beautiful and wonderful way that’s all her own.
+Anyone who’s met her will attest.
+But more than that, she pours herself out as an offering to everyone she encounters.
+If I’ve ever met anyone who would literally give you the shirt off of their back, it’s Betty.
+She gives of herself in every single relationship she’s a part of.
 She’s a true picture of selfless service.

 She is a godmother.
 Her name is Susan.
 I call her, Susu.

-She’s forever mine.
-My partner for life, brought to me by the Father.
-She’s weathered the storm with me and stands beside me through thick and thin.
-We’ve walked our road together, as only we could.
+This woman is forever mine—my partner for life.
+And I absolutely believe that she is the one God set apart for me.
+She has weathered the storm with me and she stands beside me through thick and thin.
+We’ve walked this road together, as only we could.
 We love.
-She’s given me the greatest worldly honor that I can have: she made me a father.
-She has carried our three beautiful boys, sacrificing her body and her life to hear them cry, “Mommy.”
-Her dedication to my sons makes me wonder how I could possibly love her enough.
-I am indebted to my love, to my hero.
+She’s given me the greatest worldly honor that I could possible have: she made me a father.
+Three pregnancies and four kids later, she amazes me.
+Her dedication to our family makes me wonder how I could possibly love her enough.
+I am indebted to you, Liz.
+You’re my love and my hero.

 She is Mary Grey.
 Some call her May May.
 My boys call her Meme.
 I call her, Mom.